 Enrolled members of a New York State tribe and their children who are attending, or planning to attend, a college in New York State, and are New York State residents may apply for a New York State Aid to Native Americans award.
 Awards are made to all eligible applicants and there is no qualifying examination.
 Awards are available for two-, four-, or five-year programs.

-Applications must be postmarked by July 15 for the fall semester, by December 31 for the spring semester, and by May 20 for the summer session.
+Applications must be postmarked by July 16 for the fall semester, by January 4 for the spring semester, and by May 20 for the summer session (pending funding availability).
 There are no fees for submitting an application.
 Students must apply for each semester (not annually).

 Specific eligibility criteria and information can be found at the New York State Education Department (NYSED), Native American Education Unit, or contact them by phone at 518.474.0537.